 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 The acid removes a uniform amount of damaged skin cells across the treatment area.
-When done appropriately, this allows the skin to heal, with minimal scarring or color changes as a result of the treatment.
+When done appropriately, this allows the skin to heal, with

 After the chemical peel, the dermatologist may use cool saline compresses to remove any remaining exfoliant.